tamos/MACS30200proj/MethodsResults/MethodsResults.md

 FLEE is a purpose-built Agent-based Modelling (ABM) environment for simulating the flow of people. [@suleimenova2017generalized] The initial development of the environment has focused on modelling forced displacement, specifically refugee movements.
 In FLEE, agents traverse a network where each node represents a town, camp, or conflict.
 Agents follow a series of rules in order to determine where they will travel where conflict and distant locations are less likely to be selected, and non-conflict and proximate locations are more likely.

 In this iteration of the simulation environment, each agent represents a household (family).
 At each step of the ecosystem, in this case a 2-week period, agents navigate the ecosystem according to a set of rules inspired by the gravity model of migration.
+In short, under the gravity model the relative attractiveness of a location is a function of the population size of the destination location and the distance to that location.
+In this simulation, the population size is the number of internally displaced people, and the distance is the euclidean distance between points as calculated by the GeoPandas `distance` function.
 A fixed number of agents (100) are added to locations at random once per step.
 Agents at those locations then decide to stay or move based on the population of their current location and the distance to other locations, as in the gravity model.
 In this simulation, there were seven possible parameters which could be adjusted (see below).

 \newpage
 <center>